 Imagining what a road was like in years gone by draws me out to find the old alignments and the old pavement.
 This is why I’ve recently shared photos of left-behind brick and concrete segments of Ohio’s National Road with you – photos, I’m sure, that were interesting only to readers with a healthy inner roadgeek.

-Recently I stumbled upon the Ohio Department of Transportation’s photo archive, a great cache of historic road images that includes an extensive set of early-1900s National Road photos.
+I stumbled upon the Ohio Department of Transportation’s photo archive (which has since gone offline), a great cache of historic road images that includes an extensive set of early-1900s National Road photos.
 I killed most of a morning studying every image.
 I was in roadgeek heaven!
 Some of the images show things I have been writing about in these posts, and I want to share them with you.

 This first image is from 1906, somewhere in Licking County along the National Road.
 Ohio’s Department of Highways hadn’t yet been formed; the National Road belonged to the counties through which it passed.
 The road was unimproved and maintenance varied.
 Imagine trying to drive this rutted road on a rainy day.
 More to the point, imagine needing help pulling your car out of a mud bog.